rwth-acis/BML/README.md

-# bml
+# BML
-Transpiler for a standardized formal bot modeling language.
+Parser, language server and transpiler for a standardized formal bot modeling language.
 (Work in progress)